Skip to main content

 1. Primary model fails (rate limit, timeout, etc.)

-2. Fallback 1 is attempted (typically Bedrock Sonnet 4.5)
+2. Fallback 1 is attempted (currently Vertex Sonnet 4.5 (Thinking))

-3. Fallback 2 is attempted if Fallback 1 also fails (typically Bedrock Sonnet 4)
+3. Fallback 2 is attempted if Fallback 1 also fails (currently Bedrock Sonnet 4.5 (Thinking))

 This ensures your workflows remain resilient even during provider outages.